vesteny77/CUREBench/README.md

 ## Updates
  2025.08.08: **[Question&Answer page](QA.md)**: We have created a Q&A page to share all our responses to questions from participants, ensuring fair competition.

- 2025.09.10: Added instructions for running **GPT-OSS-20B**, OpenAI’s 20B open-weight reasoning model.
+ 2025.09.10: Added starterkit code and tutorials for running **GPT-OSS-20B**, OpenAI’s 20B open-weight reasoning model.

 ## Quick Start